alexta69/metube/README.md

 ## Chrome extension

-[Rpsl](https://github.com/rpsl) has create a Chrome extension.
+[Rpsl](https://github.com/rpsl) has created a Chrome extension that allows right-clicking a video and sending it to MeTube.
 You can install it from [Google Chrome Webstore](https://chrome.google.com/webstore/detail/metube-downloader/fbmkmdnlhacefjljljlbhkodfmfkijdh) or use developer mode and install [from sources](https://github.com/Rpsl/metube-browser-extension).

 ## Bookmarklet